Code-Institute-Submissions/the_book_nook/README.md

 - Help to code for password confirmation was found in CI's Slack Community.
 - Help and input with code for showing all book-categories on click and showing comments beneath books was given by my mentor.
 - Help with code to store images was found in CI's Slack Community.
+- Learning flexbox mainly by using [CSS Tricks](https://css-tricks.com/)
+- Code for Buttons from [W3 Schools](https://www.w3schools.com/css/css3_buttons.asp) and then adapting it for my own design and liking.

 ### Media
 - Hero Photo by [Syd Wachs](https://unsplash.com/@videmusart?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/books?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)